 an integer, the order of approximation to be used, for the Al-Mohy and expokit values.
 The best value for this depends on machine precision (and slightly on the matrix).
-We use 6 as a default.

-drop Columns to drop from the output

-idFactor This boolean indicates if original ID values should be maintained.
+We use 6 as a default. drop Columns to drop from the output idFactor This boolean indicates if original ID values should be maintained.
 This changes the default sequentially ordered ID to a factor with the original ID values in the original dataset.
-By default this is enabled.

-mxhnil maximum number of messages printed (per problem) warning that T + H = T on a step (H = step size).
+By default this is enabled. mxhnil maximum number of messages printed (per problem) warning that $T + H = T$ on a step (H = step size).
 This must be positive to result in a non-default value.
-The default value is 0 (or infinite).

-hmxi inverse of the maximum absolute value of H to are used. hmxi = 0.0 is allowed and corresponds to an infinite hmax1 (default). hminandhmximay be changed at any time, but will not take fect until the next change of His considered.
-This option is only considered withmethod="liblsoda"'.

-warnIdSort Warn if the ID is not present and RxODE assumes the order of the parameters/iCov are the same as the order of the parameters in the input dataset.

-$warn {\tt Drop} \qquad \qquad Warn \ if \ column(s) \ were \ supposed \ to \ be \ dropped, \ but \ were \ not \ present.$ safeZero Use safe zero divide and log routines.
-By default this is turned on but you may turn it off if you wish.

-Steady state atol convergence factor.
-Can be a vector based on each state.

-Steady state rtol convergence factor.
-Can be a vector based on each state.

-sumType Sum type to use for sum() in RxODE code blocks.

-pairwise uses the pairwise sum (fast, default) fsum uses Python's fsum function (most accurate)

-kahan uses Kahan correction

-neumaier uses Neumaier correction

-c uses no correction: default/native summing

-prodType Product to use for prod() in RxODE blocks

-long double converts to long double, performs the multiplication and then converts back.

-double uses the standard double scale for multiplication.
+The default value is 0 (or infinite). hmxi inverse of the maximum absolute value of H to are used. $hmxi = 0.0$ is allowed and corresponds to an infinite hmax1 (default). hminandhmximay be changed at any time, but we warnIdSort Warn if the ID is not present and rxode2 assumes the order of the parame- ters/iCov are the same as the order of the parameters in the input dataset. warnDrop Warn if column(s) were supposed to be dropped, but were not present. ssAtol Steady state atol convergence factor.
+Can be a vector based on each state. ssRtol Steady state rtol convergence factor.
+Can be a vector based on each state. safeZero Use safe zero divide and log routines.
+By default this is turned on but you may turn it off if you wish. sumType Sum type to use for sum() in rxode2 code blocks. pairwise uses the pairwise sum (fast, default) fsum uses the PreciseSum package's fsum function (most accurate) kahan uses Kahan correction neumaier uses Neumaier correction c uses no correction: default/native summing prodType Product to use for prod() in rxode2 blocks long double converts to long double, performs the multiplication and then converts back. double uses the standard double scale for multiplication. sensType Sensitivity type for linCmt() model: advan Use the direct advan solutions autodiff Use the autodiff advan solutions forward Use forward difference solutions central Use central differences linDiff This gives the linear difference amount for all the types of linear compartment model parameters where sensitivities are not calculated.
+The named components of this numeric vector are: "lag" Central compartment lag "f" Central compartment bioavailability "rate" Central compartment modeled rate "dur" Central compartment modeled duration